French and Francophone Studies

-- The maximum number of credits that can be applied to the French and Francophone Studies major from off campus studies (including AP credit, IB credit and credits from other U.S. institutions) is 12 credits with the approval of your major adviser.
+- The maximum number of credits that can be applied to the French and Francophone Studies major from off-campus studies is 12 with the approval of your major adviser.
 The total combined number of off-campus studies credits, AP or IB credits, and credits from approved courses taught in English at Whitman cannot exceed 16.

 Minor Credit Limitations